antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

   href="https://docs.google.com/spreadsheets/d/1VsANludkc3_ZgeF5bopq3ldzCv3BV1D7Mh_JWKfGHiQ/edit#gid=0"
   target="blank">the student accounts check in form</a>
 * Go to the R2 platform
-  address: <a href="https://hgserver2.amc.nl/" target="_blank">https://hgserver2.amc.nl</a> De R2 platform is easily
+  address: <a href="https://hgserver2.amc.nl/" target="_blank">https://hgserver2.amc.nl</a> <br>

-  accessible by the link <a href="http://r2.amc.nl" target="_blank">http://r2.amc.nl</a>, but today we work from out developer server.
-Sign in with the account that you found in the Googledoc.
+Generally speaking, the R2 platform is easily accessible by the link <a href="http://r2.amc.nl" target="_blank">http://r2.amc.nl</a>, but today we work from out developer server hgserver2.

-*
+* Sign in with the account that you found in the Googledoc.

 You're now on the R2 main page.
 This genomics analysis and visualization platform contains a wealth of data and bioinformatics tools to analyze the datasets.
 Step by step, researchers are guided through a web of options